Professor, Mechanical Engineering

 Pittsburgh, PA 15213

-Impact Area 1: Miniaturization of Mobile Robots: Dr. Sitti’s approach to realize miniature mobile robots with variety of locomotion capabilities involves developing a bio-inspired design methodology.
+Impact Area 1: Miniaturization of Mobile Robots (Current focus area): Prof. Sitti’s approach to realize miniature mobile robots with variety of locomotion capabilities involves developing a bio-inspired design methodology.
 Adapting the ‘just good-enough’, robust, efficient, and sub-optimal solutions of nature to miniature robots, we introduced new miniature robots with water surface, climbing, flying, and swimming locomotion capabilities, being inspired by lizards, insects, and bacteria.
 As example bio-inspired locomotion principles at the small scale, we proposed two unique bio-inspired legged locomotion mechanisms on water surface, inspired by water striders and basilisk lizards.
-We are currently studying design and control challenges of flapping wings based flying robots inspired by hummingbirds and insects, and multi-locomotion systems such as jumping and gliding robots inspired by vampire bats and gliding squirrels.
+His team is currently studying design and control challenges of flapping wings based flying robots inspired by hummingbirds and insects, multi-terrain legged locomotion systems inspired by lizards, and multi-locomotion systems such as jumping and gliding robots inspired by vampire bats and gliding squirrels.

 To miniaturize mobile robots down to micron scale sizes, the most critical bottleneck is the lack of on-board micron scale actuators and power sources.
-We have proposed two methods to solve this challenge.
-At first, we are using remote magnetic fields to actuate magnetic micro-robots inside enclosed spaces.
-We have been proposing new magnetic micro-robot locomotion principles based on rotational stick-slip, spinning and rolling dynamics are proposed.
-Vision-based control schemes are used to control 2-D and 3-D motion of teams of micro-robots using novel addressing methods.
+He has proposed two methods to solve this challenge.
+At first, his team has been using remote magnetic fields to actuate magnetic micro-robots inside enclosed spaces.
+His team has proposed new magnetic micro-robot locomotion principles based on rotational stick-slip, spinning and rolling dynamics.
+Also, he has focused on novel 2-D and 3-D addressing and control methods of teams and swarms of magnetic micro-robots.
 Such untethered micro-robot teams are being used to control microfluidic flow locally and manipulate micro-gels and cells with or without contact inside microfluidic chips, and would be used in minimally invasive medical interventions in unprecedented areas of human body.
-This project received the Best Paper Award in IROS’09 and won the first prize in World Robocup Micro-Robotics competition in 2012.
-As the second approach, we have been using biological cells, e.g. bacteria, attached to the surface of a swimming micro-robot as on-board micro-actuators using the chemical energy inside the cell body or in the environment.
+This project received the Best Paper Award in IROS’09 and won the first prize in World Robocup Micro-Robotics competition in 2012 and 2013.
+As the second approach, his team has been using biological cells, e.g. bacteria, attached to the surface of a swimming micro-robot as on-board micro-actuators using the chemical energy inside the cell body or in the environment.
 Steering control, swarm behavior, and potential targeted drug delivery applications of these bio-hybrid micro-robotic systems are our current focus topics.
 This research is funded by NSF Cyberphysical Systems program.

 Impact Area 2: Bio-Inspired Micro/Nano-Fibrillar Adhesives: Advanced new materials are crucial for building new miniature robots with improved and robust performance.
-Exploring bio-inspired repeatable adhesives as power efficient, robust and compact gripping materials for new miniature climbing robots, our team at UC Berkeley showed evidences for the van der Waals forces dominated dry adhesion principle of gecko foot-hairs in PNAS in 2002 (514 journal paper citations), which initiated a new bio-inspired fibrillar adhesives research field.
-At Carnegie Mellon, we have focused on design, analysis, fabrication, and applications of elastomer micro-fibrillar adhesives inspired by these biological foot-hairs.
-For the first time, my team had below achievements: (1) Created two new processes to fabricate vertical and angled polymer micro/nano-fibers with and without spatulated tip endings.
-These methods are scalable up, high yield, and cost-effective, and resulted in 3 issued and 4 pending patents; (2) Demonstrated enhanced adhesion and shear of mushroom shaped micro-fibers as good as geckos on smooth surfaces; (3) Showed the significance of the backing layer thickness of single-level elastomer fiber arrays; (4) Demonstrated controlled adhesion and directional friction of angled fiber stems with angled spatulated tips as good as biological foot-hairs; (5) Manufactured hierarchical elastomer fiber adhesives with enhanced adhesion on single-asperity rough surfaces; (6) Demonstrated the mechanics of contact self-cleaning of elastomer micro-fiber adhesives; (7) Applied the fabricated new fibrillar adhesives to miniature robots: (a) non-invasive anchoring of capsule robots inside the gastrointestinal tract for therapeutic applications, which was nominated for the World Technology Award in 2009; (b) palm-size climbing robots called Waalbots, which was funded by NASA and Boeing and enabled us to receive the Best Biomimetics Paper Award in RoBio’04.
-Finally, Dr. Sitti founded nanoGriptech Inc. to commercialize these fibrillar adhesives for sports, medical, defense, product design, and robotics applications.
-This company employs 4 engineers including a former PhD student from our team.
+Exploring bio-inspired repeatable adhesives as power efficient, robust and compact gripping materials for new miniature climbing robots, Prof. Sitti’s team at UC Berkeley showed evidences for the van der Waals forces dominated dry adhesion principle of gecko foot-hairs in PNAS in 2002 (590 journal paper citations), which initiated a new bio-inspired fibrillar adhesives field.
+At Carnegie Mellon, he has focused on design, analysis, fabrication, and applications of elastomer micro-fibrillar adhesives inspired by these biological foot-hairs.
+For the first time, his team has had below achievements: (1) Created many new processes to fabricate vertical, angled and hierarchical polymer micro/nano-fibers with and without spatulated tip endings.
+These methods are scalable and cost-effective, and resulted in 4 issued and 3 pending patents; (2) Demonstrated enhanced adhesion and shear of mushroom shaped micro-fibers as good as geckos on smooth surfaces; (3) Showed the significance of the backing layer thickness of single-level elastomer fiber arrays; (4) Demonstrated controlled adhesion and directional friction of angled fiber stems with angled spatulated tips as good as biological foot-hairs; (5) Manufactured hierarchical elastomer fiber adhesives with enhanced adhesion on single-asperity rough surfaces; (6) Demonstrated the mechanics of contact self-cleaning of elastomer micro-fiber adhesives; (7) Applied his team’s new fibrillar adhesives to new miniature robots: (a) non-invasive anchoring of capsule robots inside the gastrointestinal tract for therapeutic applications, which was nominated for the World Technology Award in 2009; (b) palm-size climbing robots called Waalbots, which was funded by NASA and Boeing and received the Best Biomimetics Paper Award in RoBio’04.
+Finally, Prof. Sitti founded nanoGriptech Inc. to commercialize these fibrillar adhesives for sports, medical, defense, product design, and other industrial applications.
+This company employs 4 engineers including a former PhD student from his team.

-Impact Area 3: Tip-Based Precision Micro/Nano-Manipulation Systems: Since Dr. Sitti’s PhD research in Japan, we have proposed new tip-based micro/nano-manipulation methods and systems.
-We developed micro/nano-mechanics models and teleoperated and automated control methods for atomic force microscope based contact manipulation systems in 2-D, which enabled me to receive the Best Paper Award in IROS’98.
-We proposed a fiber drawing method using glass micropipettes to deposit suspended polymer fibers down to 17 nm diameters on surfaces.
-We drew multi-layer fiber networks to create new aligned tissue scaffolds, which enabled basic tissue cell growth studies with controlled geometric boundary conditions.
-Finally, in a DARPA project, we worked on a tip based nano-patterning method with a few nanometers precision to manufacture nano-sensors in a flexible manner.
-Dr. Sitti received the SPIE Nanoengineering Pioneer Award in 2011 due to his contributions on the nanomanipulation field.
+Impact Area 3: Tip-Based Precision Micro/Nano-Manipulation Systems: Since his PhD research in Japan, Prof. Sitti has proposed many new tip-based micro/nano-manipulation methods and systems.
+His team has developed micro/nano-mechanics models and teleoperated and automated control methods for atomic force microscope based contact manipulation systems in 2-D, which received the Best Paper Award in IROS’98.
+His team proposed a fiber drawing method using glass micropipettes to deposit suspended polymer fibers down to 17 nm diameters on surfaces.
+Multi-layer fiber networks were drawn to create new aligned tissue scaffolds.
+Finally, in a DARPA project, his team worked on a tip based nano-patterning method with a few nanometers precision to manufacture nano-sensors in a flexible manner.
+He received the SPIE Nanoengineering Pioneer Award in 2011 and NSF CAREER award in 2005 due to his contributions to the nanomanipulation field.

-Above research achievements were conducted by Dr. Sitti’s team, which has involved 30 PhD (17 graduated), 37 MSc (35 graduated), 54 undergraduate student members, and around 30 international research visitors from Europe and Asia.
-Former graduate students have continued in academia, including assistant professors at UIUC, Virginia Tech, WPI, and Texas Tech and as postdoctoral fellows at MIT and Harvard, and in industry, including companies such as BostonDynamics, Apple, Intel, and Arete Associates.
-Dr. Sitti’s projects have been funded by NSF, NIH, NASA, PITA, DoD, and industry with total research funding of ~$6.3M as PI and ~$7.1M as Co-PI.
-We have published 104 journal articles and peer-reviewed 117 conference papers with total around 5,800 journal paper citations (h-index of 41).
-He has presented our research findings in more than 100 invited presentations in universities and conferences nationally and internationally.
+Prof. Sitti’s NanoRobotics Lab has involved 14 post-docs (4 current), 34 PhD (19 graduated), 37 MSc (35 graduated), 54 undergraduate student members, and around 30 international research visitors from Europe and Asia.
+His former graduate students have continued in academia, including assistant professors at UIUC, Virginia Tech, WPI and Texas Tech and as postdoctoral fellows at MIT and Harvard, and in industry, including companies such as BostonDynamics, Apple, Intel, nanoGriptech and Arete Associates.
+His research has been funded by NSF, NIH, NASA, PITA, DoD, and industry with total research funding of around $13M.
+He has published 1 book, 113 journal articles and peer-reviewed 123 conference papers with total around 7,000 citations (h-index of 44) in Google scholar.
+He has presented his team’s research findings in more than 108 invited presentations in universities and conferences nationally and internationally.
+His research has been publicized in Discovery Channel, Science, Scientific America, MIT Technology Review, ABC News, Popular Mechanics, New Scientist, Economist, etc.

-As for educational activities, Professor Sitti developed two interdisciplinary new courses.
-Bio-Inspired Robotics course explores the physical principles and mechanisms of animal locomotion systems and how to adapt them to robotic systems.
-Micro/Nano-Robotics course teaches design, analysis, manufacturing, and control methods for micro/nano-robotic systems.
+As for educational activities, Professor Sitti developed two new interdisciplinary courses.
+Bio-Inspired Robotics, offered in the fall semester, explores the physical principles and mechanisms of animal locomotion systems and how to adapt them to robotic systems.
+Micro/Nano-Robotics, offered in the spring semester, teaches design, analysis, manufacturing, and control methods for micro/nano-robotic systems.
 He received the Struminger award at Carnegie Mellon in 2005 due to these teaching initiatives.

 B.Sc.
 1992, M.Sc.
 1994, Bogazici University, Turkey